dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 Optional relationships have nullable foreign key properties mapped to nullable database columns.
 This means that the foreign key value can be set to null when the current principal/parent is deleted or is severed from the dependent/child.

-Lets look again at the examples from [When cascading behaviors happen](#when-cascading-behaviors-happen), but this time with an optional relationship represented by a nullable `Post.BlogId` foreign key property:
+Let's look again at the examples from [When cascading behaviors happen](#when-cascading-behaviors-happen), but this time with an optional relationship represented by a nullable `Post.BlogId` foreign key property:

 <!--
             public int?
 BlogId { get; set; }